thieu1995/mealpy/docs/source/pages/general/introduction.rst

 ============

-* MEALPY is a largest python module for the most of cutting-edge nature-inspired meta-heuristic algorithms and is distributed under GNU General Public License (GPL) V3 license.
+* MEALPY (MEta-heuristic ALgorithms in PYthon) is the largest Python module for the most cutting-edge nature-inspired meta-heuristic algorithms and is distributed under the GNU General Public License (GPL) V3 license.

 * Current version: 2.5.1, Total algorithms: 172 (102 original, 45 official variants, 25 developed variants)